 Ascending Order

-Ascending order refers to the arrangement of numbers or other items in increasing order from smallest to largest.
-Numbers that we see on a number line from left to right is an example of ascending order.
-We usually represent it by putting commas between numbers or by using 'less-than symbol (<)' between numbers.
+Ascending order refers to the arrangement of numbers or items in an increasing order from the smallest to the largest.
+A common example of ascending order can be seen on a number line as we read the numbers from left to right.
+Numbers can be arranged in ascending order by putting commas between numbers or by using the 'less-than symbol (<)' between numbers.
 For example, 1, 2, 3, 4, 5 or 1 < 2 < 3 < 4 < 5.

 Have you ever come across situations where you have so many important folders/files/documents that may be useful to you, but because they are so many in number, you can't find the correct one?
 Well, most of such problems can be solved if you arrange them in some particular pattern or order.
 Arranging things in ascending order is one way to collect and represent data.